a-fotherby/Omphalos/README.md

 This **should** work out of the box, but if you wish to tinker with the settings for the submission (e.g. change memory per node and such like) then the `.sbatch` can be found in `rhea/parallel.sbatch`.
 - `local` will run CrunchTope simulations simultaneously on your local machine.
-Because CrunchTope is single threaded, you can run as many simulations as you have cores.
+Because CrunchTope is single threaded, you can run as many simultaneous simulations as you have cores (further runs are then run as soon as a previous run finishes).
+The number of cores you wish to use is set in the configuration file.
-I don't recommend submitting more runs than you have cores as you are going to make your machine unresponsive until the simulations are done.
+I don't recommend using more nodes than you have cores as you are going to make your machine unresponsive until the simulations are done.

 #### Collecting the results